vonSchlotzkow/sysmlv2-jupyter-docker/README.md

 ### DockerHub

 Images are also available [on DockerHub](https://hub.docker.com/r/freeandfair/sysmlv2-jupyter).
-These are only of the Jupyter installation, not the API server.
+These are only of the Jupyter installation, not the API server; they use the public API server, [https://sysml2.intercax.com:9000/](https://sysml2.intercax.com:9000/), for all API server requests.

 See below for specific pull statements.